 Courses are chosen by the student, in consultation with the school, but will normally include PHIL 101: Introduction to Philosophy.
 PHIL 201: Formal Logic, is required.

-This minor is offered through the General Studies Program, and is coordinated by Dr. Michael Myers and the Philosophy advisor, Kelly Demand.
+This minor is offered through the General Studies Program, and is coordinated by Dr. Michael Myers and the Philosophy advisor, Diane Scott.
 The minor is Religious Studies consists of 18 credits, 9 of which must be in 300-400 level courses.

 - HUM 103: Mythology